-- 3.3.1 The Company proposed to capitalize \$20.1 million of Administrative and General Overhead expenses ("A&G O/H") in the test year.
+- 3.2.1 The Company proposed to capitalize \$20.1 million of Administrative and General Overhead expenses ("A&G O/H") in the test year.
 This amount is arrived at by starting with the 1999 approved amount of \$20.8 million, adding \$0.2 million for unbundling, and deducting \$1.9 million for the wind down of the rental program.
-The O&M PBR factor is applied to the net amount of \$19.1 million to arrive at the Company's \$20.1 million proposal for A&G O/H expenses. - 3.3.2 Six intervenors (IGUA, CAC, HVAC, Schools, Energy Probe, and VECC) argued that since the rental program accounted for \$9.1 million of A&G O/H expenses in 1999, the removal of the program results in a shift of \$7.2 million (\$9.1 million minus \$1.9 million) from rental customers to ratepayers for the test year which shift ought not to be permitted. - 3.3.3 The Board finds the Company's evidence and argument on this issue confusing, and at times contradictory.
+The O&M PBR factor is applied to the net amount of \$19.1 million to arrive at the Company's \$20.1 million proposal for A&G O/H expenses. - 3.2.2 Six intervenors (IGUA, CAC, HVAC, Schools, Energy Probe, and VECC) argued that since the rental program accounted for \$9.1 million of A&G O/H expenses in 1999, the removal of the program results in a shift of \$7.2 million (\$9.1 million minus \$1.9 million) from rental customers to ratepayers for the test year which shift ought not to be permitted. - 3.2.3 The Board finds the Company's evidence and argument on this issue confusing, and at times contradictory.
 The Company noted that the fiscal 1999 \$9.1 million allocation to the rental program reflected in rate base was determined in accordance with the pro rata allocation methodology which assumes that each asset group attracts A&G O/H costs at the same rate.
 The Company argued that since there will be no expenditures on rental equipment by the utility, there should be no allocation of A&G O/H expenses to that program in fiscal 2000.
 Having eliminated \$1.9 million attributable to the rental program wind down results in the Company distributing the remaining \$7.2 million to utility asset construction.
-The allocation is made on a pro rata basis which leads to the Company's position that the allocation methodology has not changed from what the Board had approved in EBRO 497 for fiscal 1999 which serves as a base for the unbundling.
+The allocation methodology has not changed from what the Board had approved in EBRO 497 for fiscal 1999 which serves as a base for the unbundling.
 Elsewhere in the evidence and argument the